-All our vacancies are evaluated using the Civil Service's Success Profiles recruitment framework which will assess your behaviours, experience and technical skills.
+All our vacancies are evaluated using the Civil Service's Success Profiles recruitment framework.

-- Civil Service Verbal Test (CSVT) measures the ability to critically evaluate complex, written information;
+- Civil Service Verbal Test (CSVT), which measures the ability to critically evaluate complex, written information

-- Civil Service Numerical Test (CSNT) measures the ability to evaluate numerical information critically, understand patterns and trends in data, and the ability to draw valid logical inferences from the information presented;
+- Civil Service Numerical Test (CSNT), which measures the ability to evaluate numerical information critically, understand patterns and trends in data, and the ability to draw valid logical inferences from the information presented

-- Civil Service Judgement Test (CSJT) measures judgement and decision making ability in relation to the Civil Service Behaviours.
+- Civil Service Judgement Test (CSJT), which measures judgement and decision making ability in relation to the Civil Service Behaviours.
 The candidate presented with realistic work scenarios and action options and is asked to identify the most appropriate response.
-The test will be designed to reflect the pay band that you are applying for.
+The test will be designed to reflect the pay band that you are applying for

 The demonstration of specific professional skills, knowledge or qualifications.

-If there is a requirement for a particular qualification or membership of a professional body, you may be asked to provide evidence of your qualification(s) or membership.
+If there's a requirement for a particular qualification or membership of a professional body, you may be asked to provide evidence of your qualification(s) or membership.

-The actions and activities that people do which results in effective performance in a job.
+The actions and activities that people do which result in effective performance in a job.

-Recruiting managers will choose a selection of behaviours which are best suited to the specific role, you will not be asked to demonstrate all behaviours.
+Recruiting managers will choose a selection of behaviours which are best suited to the specific role.
+You'll not be asked to demonstrate all behaviours.

-When looking at behaviours, we want to get an understanding of the actions and activities that you have done (or would do) that result in effective performance in a job.
+When looking at behaviours, we want to get an understanding of the actions and activities that you've done (or would do) that result in effective performance in a job.

-Make sure the statements are relevant to you and what is being asked.
+Make sure the statements are relevant to you and what's being asked.